A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Problem Definition

 It is often encountered in the literature of latency-constrained communication that the aggregate latency equals to the time required for the transmission of a message over the communication channel.
 This implies that other operations necessary for the successful delivery of the information, e.g., the time required for the decoding, are assumed to happen instantaneously.
 However, this assumption is not true for receivers with computational complexity constraints.
 Therefore, we consider the aggregate latency $ L_a $ as

-with $ L_d $ denoting the decoding latency and $ L_q $ representing the signal propagation and other auxiliary processes such as signal processing and consequent decision making tasks.
+where $T_s$ is the symbol time and $ L_d$ and $ L_q $ denote the decoding latency and the duration for signal propagation and other auxiliary processes such as signal processing and consequent decision making tasks, respectively.
 Since $ L_q $ does not depend on encoding and decoding processes, we neglect it from further analysis.

 For simplicity and generality, a linear relation between $ L_d $ and the total number of binary operations of the decoding process is assumed \cite{hwang_advanced_computer, celebi_latency_and}.
 Denoting $T_b$ as the latency caused by a single binary operation at the receiver, the total transmission and decoding latency for the transmission of a codeword of blocklength $n$ can be written as\footnote{We assume that decoding starts right after the codework transmission.}